dandavison/delta/README.md

             application to handle the custom "file-line" URL scheme by opening the file in your editor/IDE at the indicated line number.
 See https://github.com/dandavison/open-in-editor for an example [default: file://{path}] --hunk-header-style <hunk-header-style>
             Style (foreground, background, attributes) for the hunk-header.
 See STYLES section.
-The special attribute 'file' can be used to include the file path in the hunk header.
-The style 'omit' can be used to remove the hunk header section from the output [default: syntax] --hunk-header-decoration-style <hunk-header-decoration-style>
+Special attributes 'file' and 'line-number' can be used to include the file path, and number of first hunk line, in the hunk header.
+If included in the hunk header, 'file' and 'line-number' are styled according to 'file-style' and 'hunk-header-decoration-style' respectively.
+The style 'omit' can be used to remove the hunk header section from the output [default: line-number syntax]
+        --hunk-header-decoration-style <hunk-header-decoration-style>
             Style (foreground, background, attributes) for the hunk-header decoration.
 See STYLES section.
 The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the